aio-libs/aiopg/docs/core.rst

       `psycopg2.extensions`: see :ref:`connection-status-constants`
       for the available values.

-      The status is undefined for `closed` connectons.
+      The status is undefined for *closed* connectons.

+   .. attribute:: timeout

+      A read-only float representing default timeout for connection's operations.

    The :class:`Connection` class also has several methods not described here.
 Those methods are not supported in asynchronous